NeverwinterMoon/hero-retained-self/README.md

 - Click `Debug Memory Graphy` in `Xcode`
 - Filter only leaked data by pressing `Show only leaked blocks`
 - Enjoy the report

+### Updating 1.2.0 to 1.3.0

+The problem can't be observed any longer!